commercialhaskell/stack/doc/GUIDE.md

 `--no-rerun-tests` to prevent running a test suite which has already passed and has not changed.

-NOTE: stack doesn't build or run test suites and benchmarks for non-local packages.
+NOTE: Stack doesn't build or run test suites and benchmarks for non-local packages.
 This is done so that running a command like `stack test` doesn't need to run 200 test suites!

 ## Multi-package projects

-Until now, everything we've done with stack has used a single-package project.
+Until now, everything we've done with Stack has used a single-package project.
-However, stack's power truly shines when you're working on multi-package projects.
+However, Stack's power truly shines when you're working on multi-package projects.
 All the functionality you'd expect to work just does: dependencies between packages are detected and respected, dependencies of all packages are just as one cohesive whole, and if anything fails to build, the build commands exits appropriately.

-Let's demonstrate this with the wai-app-static and yackage packages:
+Let's demonstrate this with the `wai-app-static` and `yackage` packages:

 ```
 michael@d30748af6d3d:~$ mkdir multi